lubnc4261/Python-Terminal/README.md

 tasklist  -  shows all running tasks

-iplookup -   looks up a ip
+iplookup -   ip to domain / domain to ip

 get mac  -   prints the mac adress